tlindow/Memory-Game-fend/README.md

 # Memory Game Project

+This repository was forked from sandraisrael's memory game project.
+Modals were added after matched cards and theme colors were changed.

 ## What is the Memory Game
 This is a simple game built to test a users memory.
 There's a deck of cards with different icons.
 ![snippet](img/snippet.png)